 You can look forward to:

-- Learning from an extraordinary group of professors who are respected scholars in their fields
+- Learning from a group of extraordinary professors who are respected scholars in their fields.

 - Having opportunities to conduct research in unique facilities, such as: